JMwebdevs/JMwebdevs/README.md

 ## Hi there!
 I'm John Mark

-🛠️ I’m currently building backend and full-stack projects
+🛠️ I’m currently a Beginner

 Teach Stack I Use: